Plangora/hello_live_view/README.md

 # HelloLiveView
-## Example Setup for Phoenix Live View
+## Example CRUD with Phoenix Live View Part 1

 To start your Phoenix server: